 Step 5: Do Your Merit Badge Pre-Work – We’ll See You at Cody!

-Other Awards at Camp Cody
+Other Opportunities at Camp Cody

 These awards are unique to Camp Cody and prompt Scouts to advance in rank and earn a variety of merit badges during their seven years at camp.
 While every Scout receives a Cody Pioneer patch after their first camp week, only a few Scouts have earned Cody Explorer, which requires a Scout to have earned the Eagle rank before or at their final week at Cody.
 Click on each bar for each Cody Award’s requirements.
 (Printable Cody Awards checklists)